Are you pregnant and want to know how to prevent diastasis recti?

-The next exercise is the modified plank rep which will be performed on the floor.
+The following exercise is the modified plank rep.

 - Assume a push-up position with your hands underneath your shoulders.

-- From here, bring one knee down to the floor and hold it.
+- Bring one knee down to the floor and hold this position.

-- After a 2 count, return back to the push-up position and repeat with the other leg.
+- After a two count, return to the push-up position and repeat with the other leg.

 - Continue alternating between both legs until you do 10 repetitions on each side.

-If you want to see additional exercises you could do in pregnancy to strengthen the transverse abdominis check out my post here.
+If you want to see additional core exercises you could do to strengthen the transverse abdominis, check out my post here.

 Now to the next set of core muscles.